 Can Sacred Geometry Produce Musical Harmony?

 Eric Rankin believes so in his documentary revolving around an interconnectedness between geometry and frequency.
-Sonic Geometry focuses on a harmony found when the sum of the angles of all shapes are played as frequencies.
+Sonic Geometry focuses on harmony found when the sum of the angles of all shapes is played as frequencies.

 We’re all familiar with the Pythagorean theorem in geometry, but the Greek philosopher/mathematician is not as commonly known to have applied his focus to music.
 Pythagoras applied geometry to music when he noticed how dividing a string in half would double its pitch.
 He created the Pythagorean scale based on harmonic fifths, which is now used as a root in modern music.

-The sum of the angles of the basic geometric shapes, when played as frequencies, increase in octaves as you add additional sides.
-When combining these frequencies starting with a triangle, all the way up to an octagon, they create a perfect harmony in a three-part major chord of F#.
-This pattern works with three dimensional shapes as well as sacred geometric patterns to create harmonies.
+The sum of the angles of the basic geometric shapes, when played as frequencies, increases in octaves as you add additional sides.
+When combining these frequencies starting with a triangle, all the way up to an octagon, they create perfect harmony in a three-part major chord of F#.
+This pattern works with three-dimensional shapes as well as sacred geometric patterns to create harmonies.